 Follow us on Facebook!

-We will be having our next regular Adoption Day Saturday March 23rd from 11 am to 2 pm, at the Pet Food Express at the Fountains in Roseville.
+We will be having a special Adoption Day Saturday April 29th from 11 am to 3 pm, at the Pet Food Express at the Fountains in Roseville.
 1009 Galleria Blvd.
 Roseville, CA 95678.
-You just may find the next dog of your dreams to share your life with!

 You can see the dogs scheduled to attend at www.gcgsr.org/dogs.html.
 Please check back on Friday afternoon for the final line-up and check out their bios on the Adoptable Dogs page.
 And don't forget to send in and bring your Adoption Questionnaire.
 We have a 30 day Foster-To-Adopt program!

 Hope to see you there!

 Can't Adopt?
 Can't Foster?
 Still want to help?
 Sign up to Sponsor on our Sponsorship Page!

 For a list of our Events, Adoption Days and directions, see our Events Calendar!